 Regardless of what happens with the DOL ruling and other regulatory issues, one thing will become more and more relevant in our business.
-Congress, the individual states, and local agencies will turn a hard focus on elder abuse.
+Congress, the individual states, and local agencies will focus hard on elder abuse.

 Elder abuse is increasing, at least the reporting of it is.
-In the California community in which we live, (age 55 plus community) we recently had a situation where a neighbor was abusing an older resident.
-I (unfortunately) was one who witnessed the abuse, and I called the police.
-I gave my statement, as did other neighbors, to local and state agencies, along with 3 law enforcement officers who came to investigate.
+In the California community in which we live (age 55 plus community), we recently had a neighbor abusing an older resident.
+I (unfortunately) witnessed the abuse, and I called the police.
+I gave my statement to local and state agencies, as did other neighbors, along with 3 law enforcement officers who came to investigate.
 The resident was moved to a more stable situation.
 The person responsible for the abuse is no longer in our community, but the follow-up has been interesting.
 The local officials came to our park and held a workshop explaining elder abuse, what to look for, and how to protect ourselves from such actions.

 Each year, the Internal Revenue Service issues a list of the top 12 tax-related scams it sees throughout the year.
 The IRS "Dirty Dozen" highlights various schemes that taxpayers may encounter anytime, many of which peak during tax-filing season.

 Taxpayers need to guard against ploys that steal their personal information, scam them out of money, or talk them into engaging in questionable behavior with their taxes.

 Here is a recap of this year's "Dirty Dozen" scams:

 Phishing: Taxpayers need to guard against fake emails or websites looking to steal personal information.
 The IRS will never initiate contact with taxpayers via email about a tax bill or refund.
 Don't click on emails or fake websites claiming to be from the IRS.
 They may be nothing more than scams to steal personal information.
 (IR-2017-15)